czech-radio/schedule/README.md

 Result saved to ./Schedule_M2022-02-01.xlsx
 ```

-The resulting Excel file looks like this.
+The resulting Excel/CSV table file looks like this:

 ![excel](./docs/source/excel.png)